Attached by Amir Levine is a book on attachment styles. It’s really great and a must read for anyone who wants to understand people and relationships.

-The attachment systems is a patter of emotions and behavior that brings us close to our loved ones.
+The attachment systems are a pattern of emotions and behavior that brings us close to our loved ones.

-The attachment systems activates in children when their mother goes away and it stays active through crying and sobbing until she re-establishes contact.
+The attachment systems activate in children when their mother goes away and it stays active through crying and sobbing until she re-establishes contact.